POST TRAUMATIC STRESS

 feel that way.

-This disconnect between how you feel about an event, what
+This disconnect between how you feel about an event,

 feelings is a common factor limiting recovery.
-Injury to or disease of
+Injury to or disease of the

-memory problems and disorientation as the fi rst symptoms...
+problems & disorientation as the 1st symptoms...

 The original or paleocortex (also part of your white matter brain or